The One (2001 film): Production

 Originally the film was to have starred Dwayne "The Rock" Johnson, before Li assumed the lead role.
-However, Dwayne "The Rock" Johnson and among other Hollywood stars including Samuel L. Jackson were declined from Jet Li's lead role.

 The hospital scenes were filmed at the North Hollywood Medical Center.

-The documentary Jet Li is 'The One on the special features section on the DVD explains that both Gabriel Yulaw and "Gabe" Law use martial arts that represent their personalities.
-Yulaw uses Xingyiquan (The Shape-Will Fist), characterized by aggressive linear movements, while Gabe uses Baguazhang (The Eight Trigram Palms) which uses subtle, circular movements.
+The documentary Jet Li Is 'The One in the special features section on the DVD explains that both Gabriel Yulaw and "Gabe" Law use martial arts that represent their personalities.
+Yulaw uses Xingyiquan (The Shape-Will Fist), characterized by aggressive linear movements, while Gabe uses Baguazhang (The Eight Trigram Palms), which uses subtle, circular movements.
 These martial arts are confirmed by their own personalities as Yulaw is very direct, not caring whom he hurts, while Gabe believes life goes in a circle, perfectly balanced.

 Soundtrack

-The score was composed by Trevor Rabin and was released on December 11, 2001, but no soundtrack album was released.
+The score was composed by Trevor Rabin, conducted by Gordon Goodwin and performed by the Hollywood Studio Symphony and was released on December 11, 2001, but no soundtrack album was released.
 Noted songs in the film: